kojamad28/postgres-fastapi-automl-jupyter/README.md

-# Postgres FastAPI Jupyter
+# Postgres FastAPI AutoML Jupyter

-This repository provides a FastAPI template connected with PostgreSQL database using Jupyterlab.
+This repository provides a FastAPI template connected with PostgreSQL database using Jupyterlab for Automated Machine Learning.